-DMA 050 Graphs/Equations of Lines 0.75-0.50-1
+DMA 050 Graphs/Equations of Lines

-Prerequisites: Take one set: Set 1: DMA 010, DMA 020, DMA 030, and DMA 040, Set 2: DMA 040 and MAT 060 or appropriate placement test scores Corequisites: None
+Set 1: DMA 010, DMA 020, DMA 030, and DMA 040,

+Set 2: DMA 040 and MAT 060

 This course provides a conceptual study of problems involving graphic and algebraic representations of lines.
 Topics include slope, equations of lines, interpretation of basic graphs, and linear modeling.
 Upon completion, students should be able to solve contextual application problems and represent real-world situations as linear equations in two variables.